 Wat Phrathat Doi Suthep, Chiang Mai

 One of the most spiritual places in the whole of Thailand is the Wat Phrathat Doi Suthep in Chiang Mai.
 There is a legend behind the shrine, stating that the King entrusted a white elephant with a magical relic necessary for the temple to be built.
-People followed the elephant up to the Doi Suthep Mountain and the exact place where the elephant died marked the spot where the temple had to be built on.
+People followed the elephant up to the Doi Suthep Mountain and the exact place where the elephant died marked the spot where the temple had to be built.
 Whether the legend is true or not remains a mystery, but nevertheless Wat Phrathat Doi Suthep is one of the most beautiful and mystical shrines in Thailand.

 Dragon Cave, Phang Nga

-Dragon Cave is said to be a safe-haven for visitors fighting cancer and HIV.
 Located in the mountains, the cave features meditation chambers where monks show visitors the Buddhist way of meditation including mantra singing.
 The Dragon Cave is reputed to have healing powers and you can see monks preparing herbal teas for medicinal purposes for their visitors.
 With dramatic stalagmites and stalactites throughout, you can be sure to experience true stillness, peace and tranquillity in one of the most spiritual cave temples in Thailand.

 Wat Tham Suea – Tiger Cave Temple, Krabi

 This temple is located just outside of Krabi in Southern Thailand.
 Located on top of a hill, visitors must climb 1237 steps to reach it.
-The jungle staircase is surrounded by mischievous monkeys and hidden shrines and when you reach the top you are greeted with a glorious golden Buddha and breathtaking views.
+The jungle staircase is surrounded by mischievous monkeys and hidden shrines and when you reach the top you’re greeted with a glorious golden Buddha and breathtaking views.
 Legend suggests that a huge tiger used to live and roam around the cave.
 It is one of the most sacred Buddhist sites in the province and is well known for its tiger paw prints in the cave and tall flight of stairs.

 Doi Inthanon, Ban Luang